-Evening dresses were also very fitted in the waist, slim and fitted through the hips, easing out mid-thigh or just above the knees were they flared elegantly to the floor.
-There were gowns with puffs and ruffle sleeves and later in the decade high necks and halter styles with plunging backs were in fashion.
-The back-less gown is a signature of 1930s evening wear.
+Evening dresses were also very fitted in the waist, slim and fitted through the hips, easing out mid-thigh or just above the knees, where they flared elegantly to the floor.
+There were gowns with puffs and ruffle sleeves, and later in the decade high necks and halter styles with plunging backs were in fashion.
+The backless gown is a signature of 1930s evening wear.

 Nearly all modern formal gowns have their stylish roots back to the 1930s.
 Old Hollywood stars of the Golden Years remain icons for glamour on the runway.
 This year many current Hollywood stars chose to wear 1930s inspired gowns on the red carpet.
 It is a style that is a classic favorite in any decade.

 Afternoon and evening dress fashions were turned into 1930s wedding dresses.
 Informal light floral tea dresses with excessive ruffles and butterfly sleeves started off the 1930s.
 Next came bias cut dress with a modest high neck, long sleeve and floor length gown with a fishtail train made of silk or shiny satin.
 They paired with very long, lace trim veils cascading down the back to church aisle.
 In the last few years took inspiration from the turn of the century with large mutton sleeves and a full skirt.
 Shop 1930s style wedding dresses.

 What fabric was used in the 1930s?
 Cotton broadcloth for day dresses.
 Silk or rayon crepe for afternoon frocks.
 Sheer rayons for blouses and summer party dresses.
 Linen for summer suits and dresses.
 Wool for winter suits and outerwear.
 Rayon tweed or corduroy for fall/winter dresses.
 Silky satin, lace, velvet, and taffeta for evening gowns.